IgroMir

-IgroMir (ИгроМир, Gaming World) was the first large-scale annual exhibition of computer and video games in Russia, organized in Moscow by the committee of the Russian Game Developers Conference from 2006 to 2019.
+IgroMir (ИгроМир, Gaming World) is the first large-scale annual exhibition of computer and video games in Russia, organized in Moscow by the committee of the Russian Game Developers Conference.

 The exhibition quickly grew to a four-day event (Thursday to Sunday), with the first day reserved for industry members, the press, and VIPs.
 It was held on the first weekend of November at VDNKh Exhibition Center for its first five years, then from 2011 moved to Crocus Expo and was held on the first weekend of October.
-From 2014 to 2018, Comic-Con Russia was held as part of IgroMir and attendance averaged 160,000 people, the capacity of the venue.
+Since 2014, Comic-Con Russia has been held as part of IgroMir and attendance averaged 160,000 people, the capacity of the venue.
 The 2019 event had the highest attendance with over 183,000 people.
-It has not been held since then, initially due to the COVID-19 pandemic and later the bankruptcy of the organisers.
+After 2019, the event went on hiatus for five years, initially due to the COVID-19 pandemic and later the bankruptcy of the organisers.
+In 2025, the event, alongside Comic-Con Russia, was revived by MDTS LLC.

-In 2025 Yandex bought the igromir trademark, announcing new exhibition on 12-14 December 2025.